Senryu Girl: Manga

-Senryū Shōjo, written and illustrated by Masakuni Igarashi, was serialized in Kodansha's Weekly Shōnen Magazine from October 19, 2016 to April 22, 2020.
+Senryu Girl, written and illustrated by Masakuni Igarashi, was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from October 19, 2016, to April 22, 2020.
+The 173 individual chapters were collected in 13 tankōbon volumes, released between April 17, 2017 and June 17, 2020.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on December 6, 2018.
 The series was animated by Connect, with Masato Jinbo directing and writing the series, and Maki Hashimoto designing the characters.
-It aired from April 6 to June 22, 2019 on the Animeism programming block on MBS, TBS, and BS-TBS.
+It aired from April 6 to June 22, 2019, on the Animeism programming block on MBS, TBS, and BS-TBS.
 Sonoko Inoue performed the series' opening theme song "Kotonoha no Omoi" (コトノハノオモイ), while Rikako Aida performed the series' ending theme song "Ordinary Love".
 Sentai Filmworks has licensed the series worldwide excluding Asia.
 Muse Communication licensed the anime in Southeast Asia.

-Episode list
+Episodes

 Reception

 The anime adaptation generated over 100,000 copies for manga sales.

 The manga has over 600,000 copies sold in print.